farlee2121/DevEssentialsBlog/_posts/2022-05-29-Union-based-Result.md

 C# does not allow type aliasing, so any named results have to be derived types of Result.

 Deriving from our earlier result type leads to some issues.
-Mainly, `Success` and `Error` are `Result<int,string>` and not valid instances of derived type
+Mainly, `Success` and `Error` are `Result<int,string>` and not valid instances of the derived type
 ```cs
 public record DerivedResult : Result<int, string>
 {